tvorogme/taggable/README.md

 # Taggable
-## Text to tags by machien learning.
+## Text to tags by machine learning.

-I want to use ML for tagging any text.

-What already done?

 | Time  | What done |
 | ------------- | ------------- |